brunobian/NeuralBasesProverbReading2018/README.md

 For further details please refer to Bianchi et al. (under review).

 #### EEG_remef.csv
-For Fig 5, the 'Position*Sentences type' partial effect was removed in the R environment, using the R function remef() (Hohenstein & Kliegl, 2013; R package version 1.0.6.9000, https://github.com/hohenstein/remef) (see run_remef.R).
+For Fig 5, the 'Position*Sentences type' partial effect was removed in the R environment, using the R function remef() (Hohenstein & Kliegl (2013) “remef: Remove partial effects” R package version 1.0.6.9000, https://github.com/hohenstein/remef) (see run_remef.R).
 ERP amplitudes were then calculated after removing this effect and exported into a csv.
-This csv is loaded in MatLab and analized in figures/fig5.m.
+This csv is loaded in MatLab and analyzed in figures/fig5.m.
 For further details please refer to Bianchi et al. (under review).

+#### LMM-CBP data (not included in this repository)
+The data to run the LMM-CBP is not included in this repository because it weights ~4.9Gb.
+Please, find it in our project website: http://reading.liaa.dc.uba.ar/

 # Figures
 figures/\*.m contains all the files with the codes to create all the Figures from Bianchi et al. (under review).
-They uses EEGLAB, Fieltrip and LMM-CBP (See 'required packages') toolboxes and niceBars2.m (also included).
-Thus, it's necessary to add fuctions/ folder to the path, as well as those packages depending on which figure you  want to run.
+They use EEGLAB, FielTrip and LMM-CBP (See 'required packages') toolboxes and niceBars2.m (also included).
+Thus, it's necessary to add functions/ folder to the path, as well as those packages depending on which figure you want to run.
 It's also necessary to add data/ folder to the path or include in the same folder the necessary summary data to create the figures,